top of page

 Woodland Wanderers Montessori Forest School, Rickmansworth, in WD3

-Woodland Wanderers Montessori forest school, Rickmansworth, provides a balanced early years education for families across Rickmansworth, Chorleywood, Croxley Green, and Northwood.
+Woodland Wanderers Montessori forest school provides a balanced early years education for families across Rickmansworth, Chorleywood, Croxley Green, and Northwood.

-Through Rickmansworth Preschool, 2 to 5 years, children benefit from a structured Montessori classroom combined with regular forest school experiences.
+Through Rickmansworth Preschool, children benefit from a structured Montessori classroom combined with regular forest school experiences.
 The setting in WD3 supports independence, confidence, and steady development within a consistent daily routine.

 Families are encouraged to arrange a visit to Woodland Wanderers Montessori forest school, Rickmansworth, to explore the environment and learn more about the approach in person.